Statistical analysis of the fluctuations of an initial-state model with independently distributed hot spots: Introduction

 Of paramount importance is the connection between initial-state properties and final-state observables, mostly in the form of multiparticle correlations~\cite{Luzum:2013yya,Giacalone:2023hwk}: A systematic analysis of the latter may lead to a satisfactory enough determination of the initial state to pinpoint the dynamic properties of the strongly-interacting created system.
 In that spirit, several characterizations of the initial geometry have been proposed, either using some a priori expansion~\cite{Coleman-Smith:2012kbb,Floerchinger:2014fta,Mazeliauskas:2015vea,Floerchinger:2018pje}, or relying on a basis of ``uncorrelated fluctuation modes'' depending on the set of events under consideration~\cite{Borghini:2022iym}.

 In the present study, we use a toy model mimicking several features predicted for the initial state in realistic models, and we investigate how varying these features affects the fluctuation modes advocated in Ref.~\cite{Borghini:2022iym}.
 For that purpose, the principle of the decomposition is first recalled in Sec.~\ref{s:mode-decomposition}.
 We then introduce in Sec.~\ref{s:IHSM} the simple initial-state model that we use and discuss its numerical implementation.
 The details of our simulations together with their results are presented in Sec.~\ref{s:results} and in Appendix~\ref{s:c_l}.
-Eventually, the main findings are summarized and discussed at length in Sec.~\ref{s:Discussion}.
+We also include a comparison to results from the Monte Carlo (MC) Glauber model of Ref.~\cite{Borghini:2022iym}.
+Eventually, the main findings are summarized and discussed in Sec.~\ref{s:Discussion}.